Last Updated on April 11, 2022

 - Stoveless: Lots of backpackers prefer to go on a trip without any stove.
 They usually eat food that does not require cooking such as nuts, granola bars, crackers, candy bars etc.

 Find a good partner or friend for traveling.
-A good partner will have a better understanding with you.
+A good partner will have a better understanding of you.
 This will make your trip more enjoyable.

 Never plan everything too much earlier.
 It may happen that you loved a place but you have already booked your flights before your trip.
 This may cost you extra.